netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 between the Customer Edge Router (CER)
 This is realized leveraging the REST API of the Topology's module and OFCTL's module of the RYU controller

-*** Dreamer-Topology3D
+*** Dreamer-Topology3D (deprecated)
-Topology 3D (Designer Deployer & Director) a web GUI to design and control SDN experiments.
+Topology 3D (Designer Deployer & Director) a web GUI to design and control SDN experiments The new web GUI is RDCL 3D

 *** Dreamer-Topology-and-Service-Validator
 Topology and Service Validator is a server-side component used together with the Topology3D web GUI.